rushjs1/clock.nvim/README.md

 # Clock.nvim

-Display the time in a floating window using a keymap.
+Display the time or a simple pomodoro timer in a floating window.

 ![Preview](https://i.imgur.com/Dr09AtI.gif)